Pyprohly/reddit-api-doc-notes/docs/api-reference/submission_draft.rst

 Returns an object like the following::

    {"json": {"errors": [], "data": {"drafts_count": 6, "id": "3f15e9c4-08f2-11ec-9be4-0ac9176c85f9"}}}

+The ID returned is that of the deleted draft.

 .. csv-table:: URL Params
    :header: "Field","Type (hint)","Description"